Get

 If your dog is showing any of these signs and you are seeking the best possible treatment for your pup, we recommend speaking with a vet.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 Diagnosing Tetanus

 If you believe that your dog might be experiencing tetanus-related symptoms, you should take it to the vet right away.
-Your vet should be able to determine whether your dog is suffering from tetanus or another illness by performing a variety of tests, which might involve blood testing, urinalysis, X-rays, and electrocardiograms.
+A vet should be able to determine whether your dog is suffering from tetanus or another illness by performing a variety of tests, which might involve blood testing, urinalysis, X-rays, and electrocardiograms.

 Treating and Managing Tetanus